learn2torials/laravel-modular/README.md

 Turn your existing laravel app into modular application.
 Laravel modular plugin allows you to write modular plugins for laravel.

-Let say, you are building a blog application.
-You blog needs to have following features:
+Let's say, you are building a blog application.
+Your blog needs to have following features:

 - comments
 - blog post